 Find a private place to express milk

 Work with your supervisor to find a private place to express your milk.
 The Affordable Care Act (health care reform) supports work-based efforts to assist nursing mothers.
-The Department of Labor is proposing a new regulation to allow nursing women reasonable break time in a private place (other than a bathroom) to express milk while at work.
+Effective March 23, 2010 the Patient Protection and Affordable Care Act amended Section 7 of the Fair Labor Standards act to require employers to allow nursing employees reasonable break time and a private place (other than a bathroom) to express milk while at work.
 (Employers with fewer than 50 employees are not required to comply if it would cause the company financial strain.)

 If your company does not provide a private lactation room, find another private area you can use.
 You may be able to use: